a-riceeater/Inch-Client/README.md

   <hr>
   <h2><b>Installing Forge</b></h4>
   <br>
   <h4>Visit the forge website: <a href="http://files.minecraftforge.net/maven/net/minecraftforge/forge/index_1.12.2.html" target=_blank">Click Here</a>.
-When on the installer, your page should look like this:</h4>
+When on the website, your page should look like this:</h4>
     <img src="step6.png">
     <p>Once on the website, click the button that says "Installer"</p>
     <img src="step7.png">